calebperkins/ElfVille/README.txt

 1. Open up a command prompt and `cd` to `Elfville`

-2. Execute `java -jar bin/dist/server.jar 8444 /path/to/elfville.db /path/to/imitation_sysadmin.der`, where `/path/to/elfville.db` is where you would like to load an existing database or store a new one, and `/path/to/imitation_sysadmin.der` is the "very long secret" that our sysadmin will have memorized as a password of sorts (for simplification purposes).
-If the file cannot be found, the server will create it for you, but be sure the file location is writable!
-The `8444` refers to the port to listen on.
+2. Execute `java -jar bin/dist/server.jar 8444 DEBUG where 8444 is desired port (if no arguments, defaults to 8444), and DEBUG is essentially a flag declaring whether debugging or not (automatically assumes all defaults and presumes there will be an imitation admin file).
+If not in debug, it will prompt you for the admin password (thisisalongpassphrase is default), the path to the initializationvector file, the path to the database, the path to the AES key (encrypted under admin password) that is used to decrypt and encrypt the database, and the path to the rsa private key (encrypted under admin password).

 3. Ensure port 8444 is available for your server, and open firewalls if needed.
 You should now have a server running on "localhost", port "8444."